TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/db-schema.md

 | preset | VARCHAR(64) | Active timecycle preset |
 | expires_at | TIMESTAMP | Optional expiration time |
 | created_at | TIMESTAMP | Creation time |
+Retention of sound play logs is controlled by `INTERACT_SOUND_RETENTION_MS`; older rows are purged by a scheduled task.